ishmael-readingplus/trigger-travis/README.md

 # trigger-travis

-Used to tigger a travis build programmatically, usin travis api 3.
-Currently I use [minimist](https://github.com/substack/minimist) to parse arguments.
-I'm sure there are better solutions.
+Used to tigger a travis build programmatically, using travis api 3.
 I'd be happy to get this to be more robust.
 Please fork and hack away.

 It accepts the following arguments
 ```